NataNazar/Binding_energy_parameters/README.md

 # Binding energy parameters
-## The page contains the binding energy parameters derived from the stellar evolution PARSEC code in collaboration with Mario Spera and Alessandro Bresan.
+## The page contains the binding energy parameters derived from the stellar evolution PARSEC code in collaboration with Mario Spera and Alessandro Bressan.

 ## What is binding energy parameters?